Ping Post Lead Distribution Benchmarks: What’s “Good” in 2025?

 4 min. read

-If you're running a lead gen program in 2025, and you're using ping post (or thinking about it), one question probably pops into your head a lot: “How do I know if we’re doing well?”
+So, you're running a lead gen thing in 2025 and using ping post (or thinking about it).
+You're probably wondering, Are we doing this right?

-The truth is, ping post performance lives in the details.
-But once you know what numbers matter — and where the benchmarks sit — you can start optimizing with purpose instead of guessing.
+Well, ping post is all in the details.
+Once you figure out what numbers matter and where they should be, you can actually improve stuff instead of just guessing.

 🚦What Is “Good” in Ping Post?

-First off, “good” depends on your vertical.
-What’s solid for life insurance might be weak for solar.
-But generally speaking, the top-performing ping post setups in 2025 hit these benchmarks:
+Okay, good changes based on what you're selling.
+What's awesome for life insurance might suck for solar.
+But usually, the best ping post setups in 2025 look something like this:

-This stuff is the difference between scaling profitably… and burning through good leads with mediocre results.
+This is all makes the between growing your profits quickly, and wasting leads with bad results.

-🧪 How to Measure (and Improve) These Metrics
+🧪 How to Check (and Make it Better)

 Let’s go one by one: